FAQ

 Q: How long have you been working on the book?

 A: I got the initial idea in August of 2020, and started the project not long after that.
 I completed the first draft in summer of 2022, and spent the next several months revising and self-editing.
-I began working with the publisher in early 2023, and the majority of that year was spent on licensing.
+I began contract negotiations in early 2023, and finished them in January 2025.

 Q: What have you written before?